Sections:

 D- History

-A. Reno Gem & Mineral Society, Inc. Scholarship
+A. Reno Gem & Mineral Society (RGMS) Scholarship

 RGMS Earth Sciences Scholarship - $1,500

-Mission: Educate children or adults about earth sciences and the useful application of rocks, gems, and fossils, especially from Nevada mineral resources.
+Mission: Educate children or adults about earth sciences and the practical application of rocks, gems, and fossils, especially from Nevada mineral resources.

-If you are interested in a free presentation called World of Rocks and Minerals, please email some dates and times to snorm11@hotmail.com for additional details of classes that last about an hour depending on the requirements of the class.
+If you are interested in a free presentation called World of Rocks and Minerals, please email some dates and times to snorm11@hotmail.com for additional details.
+Classes last about an hour, depending on the requirements of the class.

-The presentation shows and explains igneous, metamorphic, sedimentary rocks, including common ore metals, quartz, fossils, and Nevada minerals.
-Students/participants then get a hands-on experience to pick up and handle the specimens.
-A general overview of plate tectonics, volcanic process, and erosion are explained in the development of minerals as part of the rock cycle.
-There is a small rock gift for each student/participant along with teachers.
+The presentation shows and explains igneous, metamorphic, and sedimentary rocks, including common ore metals, quartz, fossils, and Nevada minerals.
+Students/participants then get hands-on experience picking up and handling the specimens.
+A general overview of plate tectonics, volcanic processes, and erosion as part of the rock cycle in developing minerals is explained.
+There is a small rock gift for each student/participant, along with teachers.

-The program aligns with Washoe Country Science Standards*.
-Specific topics can be requested and taught to the ability of the presentation team.
+The program aligns with Washoe Country Science Standards.
+Specific topics can be addressed and taught to the presentation team's ability.
 We are not geologists but enjoy rocks and minerals.
-Safety concerns are discussed about the dangers of abandoned mines and tips for anyone who wants to collect rocks in Nevada's great outdoors.
+The presenters explain safety regarding abandoned mines and give tips to anyone who wants to collect rocks in Nevada's great outdoors.

 Steve Norman